dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 *   Related to that, work on the interplay between leading and following: learning to notice when I'm following (most of the time) and see if I do something about that.

+### 2013-04-26

+Some work on low ginga, moving slowly and maintaining a constant distance and connection from each other.
+I really need to work on this sense of flow and constant movement alongside the connectivity: it seems to be one or another at the moment.

+Kicking practice --- rabo de arraia, rabo de arraia sem m&atilde;o and armada.
+Particular emphasis on minimising telegraph with rabo de arraia by not stepping forward but spinning from the base of the ginga.
+Also armada followed by bananeira on each side.

+Sequence (might have been two mixed together, can't remember)

+    Negativa left
+    Swing foot in front and negativa to the right Bananeira to the right
+    Land on right foot, step in with left foot
+    Rabo de arraia with right foot